Skip Navigation

 Annotation: This report presents findings and recommendations from an evaluation of a program to increase awareness of oral health among health professionals, facilitate the incorporation of oral health into well-child visits, and increase access to preventive care for young children at high risk for dental caries.
 Topics include a project overview, purpose, key questions, and evaluation methods.
 Additional topics include findings on health professionals reached, training, confidence in program delivery, program fidelity, health professional satisfaction, supply of fluoride varnish, children reached, and benefits and barriers.

-Keywords: Dental care, Dental caries, Disease prevention, Fluorides, Infants, Medicaid, Michigan, Oral health, Parent education, Preventive health services, Primary care, Program descriptions, Program evaluation, Provider participation, Reimbursement, Screening, State programs, Training, Work force, Young children
+Keywords: Dental caries, Disease prevention, Fluorides, Infants, Medicaid, Michigan, Oral health, Oral health care, Parent education, Preventive health services, Primary care, Program descriptions, Program evaluation, Provider participation, Reimbursement, Screening, State programs, Training, Work force, Young children

 Goldfarb F, Levitz B, Hernancez J, DeMaio S, Smith MA, Ortman D, Felty w, Seuer S, and Russo L. 2019.
 Fabric not fringe: Weaving family involvement throughout training and practice for professionals and advocates working with individuals with disabilities and special health csre needs.
 Silver Spring, MD: Association of University Centers on Disabilities, 27 pp.